Master of Arts in Educational Psychology

 Where can I learn more about the courses or requirements associated with this program?

-To learn more about the course descriptions, requirements, and faculty associated with the Master of Arts in Educational Psychology program, please visit the curriculum page or download this document.
+To learn more about the course descriptions, requirements, and faculty associated with the Master of Arts in Educational Psychology program, please visit the curriculum page.